Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 - Token Lifecycle Management - Issue new tokens, revoke compromised tokens, where to store (client/server).
 - Security tests of the application thropugh penetration testing.
 - Access Token Scope - should be limited
-- JWT Token best practise - no sensitive info
+- JWT(JSON Web Token) best practise - no sensitive info
 - Encryption in Transit for API calls